microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_defender_extension/_index.md

 kubectl get pods --namespace=asc-alerttest-662jfi039n --kubeconfig <cluster-name>.kubeconfig
 ```

-Within 30 minutes Azure Defender will detect this event and trigger a security alert that you wil see in the Azure Portal under Azure Security Center's security alerts and also on the security tab of your Azure Arc enabled cluster.
+Within 30 minutes Azure Defender will detect this event and trigger a security alert that you wil see in the Azure Portal under Azure Security Center's security alerts and also on the security tab of your Azure Arc-enabled cluster.

 ![Screenshot security alert in Azure Security Center](./07.png)